Kakalanp/Morse-code-decoder/README.md

 # Morse-code-decoder
-This is a Ruby project that allows you to decode a Morse message.
+This is a Ruby project that allows you to decode a Morse message using three methods.

 ## Authors